g-leech/argmin-gravitas/_posts/2018-08-27-browser-hardening.markdown

 <span style="font-weight:bold">Partial mitigation</span>: VPN.
 This is highly imperfect but not as useless <a href="{{sucks}}">as this guy thinks</a>.
 I use <a href="{{pia}}">PrivateInternetAccess</a>; check technical and legal specs. £30 a year.
 Do not use free ones.

 The problem a VPN solves optimally is internet requests by non-browser apps.
 If you use e.g. Linux's built-in VPN client, everything goes through

+(NB: Modern browsers have this useful thing called <a href="{{rtc}}">WebRTC</a>.
+It leaks your IP, so if you really want to hide that you'll need to go into `about:config` and set `media.peerconnection.enabled` to false. uBlock seems to fix this too.)

 <br>